canonical/snapd/integration-tests/manual-tests.md

     * Check that the writable partition was resized to occupy all the empty space.

-# Test cups interface by printing something

-1. Using ubuntu classic build and install a simple snap with lpr inside.

-	name: lpr
-	version: 2.1.3-4
-	summary: submit files for printing
-	description: |
-	   lpr submits files for printing.
-Files named on the command line are sent to the named printer or the default destination if no destination is specified.
-	   If no files are listed on the command-line, lpr reads the print file from the standard input.
-	apps:
-		lpr:
-			command: lpr
-			plugs: [cups]
-	parts:
-		lpr:
-			plugin: nil
-			stage-packages: [cups-bsd]
-2. Ensure that the 'cups' interface is connected to lpr
-3. Use /snap/bin/lpr to print a short text file (e.g. the snapcraft file)
-4. Ensure that it was added to the queue of the default CUPS printer.
-This can be checked in the ubuntu-control-center under the printers applet.
-Right click on the default printer and look at the queue.
-Ensure it contains the new item.

 # Test serial-port interface using miniterm app

 1. Using Ubuntu classic build and install a simple snap containing the Python